ni/systemlink-web-interface-template/README.md

 * In a browser, navigate to the **Package Repository** application, and create a feed or reuse an existing feed.
 * In the details for the feed click the **Add** button under the **Packages** section.
 * Click **Upload Packages** and **Browse**
-* Navigate to and select the NIPKG built in LabVIEW NXG
+* Navigate to and select the NIPKG built in G Web Development Software
 * Click **Close** and navigate to your SystemLink server as its listed under **Managed Systems** and the **Systems Manager** application
 * Go to **Software** and navigate to the **Feeds** tab.
 * If not already complete add the feed containing the NIPKG to the System